If you are looking for shelter, information about Bellevue's temporary men's shelter is available at Food Banks and Shelters.

 In January 2021, Congregations for the Homeless applied for a conditional use permit to build a permanent men's shelter in Eastgate.
 CFH has been negotiating with King County on the purchase of surplus county property at 13620 SE Eastgate Way.

-CFH has partnered with Inland Group, Horizon Housing Alliance and Plymouth Housing to develop the 9-acre parcel into an Eastgate Housing campus, featuring a day center as well as a shelter.
+CFH has partnered with Inland Group, Horizon Housing Alliance and Plymouth Housing to develop the 9-acre parcel into an Eastgate Housing campus, featuring a day center and workforce housing as well as a shelter.

 Community meetings on Nov.
 5, 2020 and Feb.
 4, 2021 have provided an open dialogue between the applicant, the operator and surrounding property owners.
-The city's Jan.
-21 notice of application (Weekly Permit Bulletin) offers details about the project.
+The city's notice of application (Jan.
+21, 2021 Weekly Permit Bulletin) offers details about the project.

 Winter Shelter History